phorton1/Arduino-esp32_cnc3018/gcodes.md

 - MG1 **G38.2** - Probe Contact Toward workpiece SignalError=No
 - MG1 **G38.3** - Probe No Contact Away from workpiece [SignalError=Yes]
 - MG1 **G38.4** - Probe No Contact Away from workpiece [SignalError=No] - appears to
-  be implemented smae as G38.3 in Grbl_Esp32
+  be implemented smae as G38.3 in FluidNC
 - MG7 **G40** - Cutter Radius Compensation Off (compensation itself is not supported)
 - MG8 **G43** - Tool Length Offset
 - MG8 **G43.1** - Tool Length Offset